JeremiahRanen7/Frontend-Mentor-Challenges/README.md

 # Frontend-Mentor-Challenges
-_These are some of the frontend mentor challenges that I have completed.All of these challenges are being done with the help of *TailwindCSS*_
+_These are some of the frontend mentor challenges that I have completed.All of these challenges are being done with the help of *TailwindCSS*_.

 # Challenges Done :